digitalempiretr/writapub/src/lib/app-rules.md

 11. **Initial View:** The main content input area should be vertically centered on the screen.
 The "Designs" section should be hidden by default and only appear after content generation.
 12. **Vertical Sizing:** The header should have a height of `10vh`, and the main content area should have a height of `90vh`.
 13. **Mobile View Definition:** The "Mobile View" is the layout that applies when the browser window width is less than 768px.
+14. **Case Preservation**: The casing (uppercase/lowercase) of the user's input text, including the title, must be preserved in the final design.
+Text should not be automatically converted to uppercase.

 #### Türkçe Çekirdek Kurallar
 1.  **Yapay Zeka Geliştirme Öncesi Kontrol:** Yapay zeka, herhangi bir geliştirmeye başlamadan önce, mevcut tüm kuralları ve projenin mevcut durumunu anlamak için `app-rules.md` dosyasını gözden geçirmelidir.